civboot/fngi/notes/fu.md

 Operations modify what will be Stored.
 If Store is WS the result will be pushed to the stack, if the store is `S(SP+IM)` then the result will instead go to the immediate offset of the stack pointer.
-Jmp operations may also consume what is Store -- it doesn't matter to the op.

 Unary: only top is used or consumed for these.
 - `IDN`: identity, simply store Top.
 This can be a NOOP if Top=WS